 - Myelodysplastic syndrome (MDS) = heterogeneous group of related clonal disorders of hematopoiesis

-- · Characterized by:
+- Characterized by:

 - Hyper- or hypocellular bone marrow

 - Abnormal cell morphology

 - Abnormal maturation

 - Peripheral blood cytopenias

 - Ineffective blood cell production

 - All three myeloid cell lineages (erythrocytic, granulocytic, and megakaryocytic) may be involved.

 - Considered a premalignant condition

 - Subgroup of patients often progresses to acute myelogenous leukemia (AML).

 - May present with:

 - Anemia

 - Thrombocytopenia

 - Neutropenia

 - Diagnostic approach includes:

 - Complete blood count with differential, peripheral blood smear

 - Bone marrow studies

 - Treatment:

 - Supportive therapy, including transfusions

 - Possible bone marrow stimulation

 - Cytotoxic chemotherapy

 - Bone marrow transplantation has a limited role

 - May be caused by exposure to:

 - Cytotoxic chemotherapy

 - Radiation

 - Viral infection

 - Genotoxic chemicals (e.g., benzene)

 - May be primary (i.e., no known exposure) or secondary (i.e., related to exposures described above)

 - Cytogenetics include patients with:

 - Normal karyotype

 - Balanced chromosomal abnormality and generation of fusion oncogenes

 - Complex karyotypes (usually more than three abnormalities)

 - May occur at any age but primarily affects the elderly

 - French-American-British classification:

 - Refractory anemia (RA)

 - RA with ringed sideroblasts (RARS)

 - RA with excess blasts (RAEB; 6-20% myeloblasts)

 - RAEB in transition to AML (RAEB-T; 21-30% myeloblasts)

 - Chronic myelomonocytic leukemia (CMML)

 - 2008 WHO classification:

 - Refractory cytopenia with unilineage dysplasia

 - RARS

 - RAEB

 - Refractory cytopenia with multilineage dysplasia

 - MDS with isolated deletion of 5q

 - MDS, unclassifiable

 - Childhood MDS

-- Included: - Terms for diseases/disorders as presented under international classifications of MDS (e.g., PT Refractory anaemia with ringed sideroblasts) - Terms for relevant laboratory findings highly specific for MDS, including some bone marrow terms (e.g., PT Bone marrow myelogram abnormal) - Terms for other associated conditions related to the clinical expression of MDS, even if not associated with a single or specific investigation result (e.g., PT Pancytopenia) - Terms for therapeutic procedures highly specific for MDS (e.g., PT Allogenic bone marrow transplantation therapy)
+- Included: - Terms for diseases/disorders as presented under international classifications of MDS - Terms for relevant laboratory findings highly specific for MDS, including some bone marrow terms - Terms for other associated conditions related to the clinical expression of MDS, even if not associated with a single or specific investigation result (e.g., PT Pancytopenia) - Terms for therapeutic procedures highly specific for MDS

+- Excluded:

-- Terms for non-specific signs, symptoms and procedures related to the trilineage cytopenias of MDS (e.g., PT Fatigue for anemia; PT Contusion for thrombocytopenia, infection terms for neutropenia, etc.) - Transfusion terms initially to search for cases of interest; the user may optionally wish to also apply Haematopoietic cytopenias (SMQ) to extend the range of cases that represent cytopenias and that may also describe forms of MDS.
+- Terms for non-specific signs, symptoms and procedures related to the trilineage cytopenias of MDS (e.g., fatigue terms for anemia; contusion terms for thrombocytopenia, infection terms for neutropenia, etc.)

+- Transfusion terms

-NOTE: SMQ Myelodysplastic syndrome focuses on cases likely to represent this condition; hence, broad concepts that could represent findings in MDS - e.g., PT Leukopenia - but could also represent a host of unrelated conditions are specifically excluded from this SMQ.
-The user may wish to apply Myelodysplastic syndrome (SMQ)
+NOTE: Myelodysplastic syndrome (SMQ) focuses on cases likely to represent this condition; hence, broad concepts that could represent findings in MDS - e.g., leukopenia - but could also represent a host of unrelated conditions are specifically excluded from this SMQ.
+The user may wish to apply Myelodysplastic syndrome (SMQ) initially to search for cases of interest; the user may optionally wish to also apply Haematopoietic cytopenias (SMQ) to extend the range of cases that represent cytopenias and that may also describe forms of MDS.